Housing & Accommodation

 However, Oxford is equally proud of its reputation in motor manufacturing and steel fabrication.
 Today, this other tradition is upheld by BMW, which runs the production plant for Minis in the area.
 New zones for business, research and development, such as the Oxford or Begbroke Science Parks, house companies from future growth sectors like ICT, high tech, and the life sciences.

 Unfortunately, Oxford’s considerable charm and prosperity come at a price.
-According to a survey published by The Daily Telegraph in March 2013, Oxford is the most expensive town in the UK.
-The high cost of living is reflected in the property market.
+According to a survey published by Lloyds Bank in March 2016, Oxford is the least affordable town in the UK.
+Even managing to beat the country’s capital London, Oxford property prices are just under eleven times the average annual salary in the city.
+This is mostly due to people deciding to avoid living the busy London life everyday, so they decide to commute from Oxford instead.
 If you want to purchase one of the city’s prime houses, like a Victorian villa in wealthy North Oxford, you can easily invest a million pounds.
-The average price for a flat was nearly £250,000 in early 2013.
+The average price for a property was nearly 365,000 GBP in early 2016.

 On the rental market, on the other hand, you will compete with an influx of international grad students or scholars.
 If you are looking for rental accommodation, it helps to move in the middle of the academic year.